samyukrishnasamy/DS-4002-Project3/DATA/README.md

 # Data Folder
 ## Purpose
 This folder stores all datasets used in the project.
-It includes the initial downloaded Navier–Stokes simulation files, in the `/DATA/OriginalData` folder, as well as the final processed data, in the `/DATA/ProcessedData` folder, used for model training and evaluation.
-The processed dataset removes the vertical velocity channel to reduce dimensionality while retaining the features necessary for reconstruction modeling.
+It includes the downloaded Navier–Stokes simulation files, in the `/DATA/NavierStokes` folder, used for model training and evaluation.
+The preprocessing scripts remove vertical velocity channel to reduce dimensionality while retaining the features necessary for reconstruction modeling.

 # Metadata